psforbes/psforbes.github.io/index.md

-## The Sound of Machines
+## Sorting Thoughts

 Hello and welcome!
-I am thrilled that you're here.
-This will soon be a place for thoughts, projects and plenty of mistakes to learn from.
+I am really happy that you found your way here.
+This is a place I hope to use to get my thoughts in order.
+If you like what you find, please say hi.

-You can find more about me on [LinkedIn](https://www.linkedin.com/in/petersforbes) or for lighter fare, follow me on [Twitter](https://www.twitter.com/petersforbes).
+You can find me on [LinkedIn](https://www.linkedin.com/in/petersforbes) or follow me on [Mastodon](https://sigmoid.social/@petersforbes#).

+Thanks and have a great day.